linux4sam/at91bootstrap/README.txt

 A toolchain such as GNU Tools for Arm Embedded Processors shall be provided.
 Get one from e.g. <https://developer.arm.com/open-source/gnu-toolchain/gnu-rm>.
-Run the installation wizard and specify a destination folder whose full path is free from any whitespace.
 Further instructions below are written as if the toolchain had been installed to C:\opt\gnu_tools_arm\7-2018-q2.